Light controlled THz plasmonic time varying media: momentum gaps, entangled plasmon pairs, and pulse induced time reversal

 \paragraph{Production of entangled plasmon pairs.}

-Since the momentum supplied by the optical drive is negligable, plasmons can only be produced in pairs with opposite momenta $\pm\hbar q$.
-This results in the generation of entangled plasmon pairs.
+Since the momentum supplied by the optical drive is negligible, plasmons can only be produced in pairs with opposite momenta $\pm\hbar q$.
+This results in generation of entangled plasmon pairs.
 To see this, we find the Hamiltonian leading to Eq. (\ref{eq:time_varying_medium_eq}) and then apply a second quantization procedure following Refs. \citep{mendoncca2005_entangled_photon_pairs,lyubarov2022photonic_time_crystal_amplified}.
-Details are given in the supplementary material.
-For the driven plasmon Hamiltonian in the interaction representation we find
+Details are given in Supplement D. For the driven, resonant plasmon modes we find the Hamiltonian in the interaction representation